Harder than it looks

 It is literally right next to I-75.
 Jumping off for a quick leg stretching round is highly advisable.

-Cons: The course mostly plays along side of the perimeter of the park, so there is a fence on your right side a lot.
-This makes for a lot of OB, if you score it like that ;) I only went over once.
-There are a few backyards on the edge of the course also, so some care is required here.
+Cons: The course mostly plays along the perimeter of the park, with a fence on your right side a lot.
+There are also a few backyards on the edge of the course, so some care is required here.

 There are a few holes where multiple baskets can be seen from the tee, and the course is a little tight in general.

 A pond comes into play on a few holes, and there is a water carry.
-New players may want to shorten up the tees on these holes, and there is a serious risk of disc loss from more experienced throwers also.
+There is a fair risk of disc loss here.

-If you come by I-75 from the north, stay in the far right turn lane, cuz your going to be turning on to Davies right away, and again stay in the far right turn lane to turn onto Radio Rd, and then a quick left on to Palm Springs Blvd.
-If you stop at the Circle K gas station on Davies, and leave out the other side of the parking lot, you will be facing Palm Springs Blvd when you exit.
+* Note on finding course: If you come by I-75 from the north, stay in the far right turn lane, cuz you're going to be turning on to Davies right away, and again stay in the far right turn lane to turn onto Radio Rd, and then a quick left on to Palm Springs Blvd.
+If you stop at the Circle K gas station on Davies and leave out the other side of the parking lot, you will be facing Palm Springs Blvd when you exit.

 Join Disc Golf Course Review